-Before talking with a lawyer, research the landlord-tenant laws in NYC to see exactly which laws your landlord is breaking.
+Before talking with a lawyer, research the landlord-tenant laws in NYC to see precisely which laws your landlord is breaking.
 The NYC government website has a useful PDF on tenant rights and housing rules.
 Another source to check out is the Housing Preservation and Development’s ABC’s of Housing.

 Get a good lawyerGet a good lawyer

 Know the processKnow the process

 When the amount you’re being sued for is less than $5,000, then your case will go to the small claims court.
 The rules here are a lot less formal, and you don’t need to be represented by a lawyer.
 As part of this process, you’ll be, assigned a mediator who will try and resolve the issue before a judge hears it.
 If you’ve hired a lawyer, they’ll be present at this mediation for which you’ll be paying them for every hour it takes.
 If you can settle with your landlord now, it is better to do so.